Anshuman-Shukla/microservices-demo/README.md

 10. add the yml file for the configuration and use git init and add all file using git add . and commit the changes using git commit
 -am "{message}"
 11. added the kafka-consumer service.
+12. Added the elastic in docker compose
+13.